CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 10.Ti=“Customary business records”

-10.sec=mean data, including personal data, typically collected in the ordinary course of conducting business and that is retained for generally accepted purposes for that business, including accounting, auditing, tax, fraud prevention, warranty fulfillment, billing, or other customary business purposes.
+10.sec=mean data, including {personal_data}, typically collected in the ordinary course of conducting business and that is retained for generally accepted purposes for that business, including accounting, auditing, tax, fraud prevention, warranty fulfillment, billing, or other customary business purposes.

 11.Ti=“Context”

-11.0.sec=means the circumstances surrounding {a_covered_entity}’s processing of personal data, including but not limited to—
+11.0.sec=means the circumstances surrounding {a_covered_entity}’s processing of {personal_data}, including but not limited to—

 11.1.sec=the extent and frequency of direct interactions between individuals and {the_covered_entity}, if any;

 11.2.sec=the nature and history of the interactions described in paragraph (1);

-11.3.sec=the level of understanding that reasonable users of {the_covered_entity}’s goods or services would have of how {the_covered_entity} processes the personal data that it collects, including through any notice provided by {the_covered_entity};
+11.3.sec=the level of understanding that reasonable users of {the_covered_entity}’s goods or services would have of how {the_covered_entity} processes the {personal_data} that it collects, including through any notice provided by {the_covered_entity};

 11.4.sec=the range of goods or services that {the_covered_entity} offers, the use of such goods or services by individuals, the benefits of such goods or services to individuals, and the brand names that {the_covered_entity} uses to offer such goods or services;

 11.5.sec=information known by {the_covered_entity} about the privacy preferences of individual users of its goods or services;

-11.6.sec=the types of personal data foreseeably processed in order to provide a good or service that an individual requests from {the_covered_entity};
+11.6.sec=the types of {personal_data} foreseeably processed in order to provide a good or service that an individual requests from {the_covered_entity};

-11.7.sec=the types of personal data foreseeably processed in order to improve or market a good or service that an individual requests from {the_covered_entity};
+11.7.sec=the types of {personal_data} foreseeably processed in order to improve or market a good or service that an individual requests from {the_covered_entity};

-11.8.sec=the types of personal data foreseeably processed as customary business records;
+11.8.sec=the types of {personal_data} foreseeably processed as customary business records;

 11.9.sec=the age and sophistication of individuals who use {the_covered_entity}’s goods or services, including whether {the_covered_entity}’s goods or services are directed toward minors or the elderly;

-11.10.sec=the extent to which personal data under the control of {the_covered_entity} are exposed to public view; and
+11.10.sec=the extent to which {personal_data} under the control of {the_covered_entity} are exposed to public view; and

-11.11.sec=the extent to which personal data under the control of {the_covered_entity} are obscured.
+11.11.sec=the extent to which {personal_data} under the control of {the_covered_entity} are obscured.

 11.=[02/Bit/Ssec_11]

+Note=Should "regarding data" be "regarding personal data"?

 12.Ti= “Process personal data” or “personal data processing”